longemen3000/MixedComplementarityProblems.jl/README.md

 ## A fancier demo

-If you'd like to get a better sense of the kinds of problems `MCPSolver` was built for, check out the example in `examples/lane_change.jl`.
+If you'd like to get a better sense of the kinds of problems `MixedComplementarityProblems` was built for, check out the example in `examples/lane_change.jl`.
 This problem encodes a two-player game in which each player is driving a car and wishes to choose a trajectory that tracks a preferred lane center, maintains a desired speed, minimizes control actuation effort, and avoids collision with the other player.
 The problem is naturally expressed as a noncooperative game, and encoded as a mixed complementarity problem.

 To run the example, activate the `examples` environment
 ```julia